Brett Chisum / flickr

 Kellie / flickr

-After visiting The Sixth Floor Museum, and before paying your respects at the nearby John Fitzgerald Kennedy Memorial (on Market St., between Main and Commerce sts.), stroll around Dealey Plaza.
+Before paying your respects at the nearby John Fitzgerald Kennedy Memorial (on Market St., between Main and Commerce sts.), stroll around Dealey Plaza.
 Try to visualize the crowds cheering Kennedy's motorcade as it makes its ill-fated turn onto Elm Street.
 For the best view of the area, climb the infamous grassy knoll—at its crest, a concrete pergola honoring Dallas founder John Neely Bryan has become the unofficial headquarters for dedicated conspiracy theorists.

-Continue browsing throughout this stylish locale, which boasts more retail opportunities per capita than any other major U.S. city.
+Continue browsing in this stylish locale, which boasts more retail opportunities per capita than any other major U.S. city.
 For designer labels (Chanel and Diane von Furstenberg), exquisite jewels and timepieces (Harry Winston), and distinctive footwear (Jimmy Choo and Christian Louboutin), well-heeled Texans patronize Highland Park Village (Preston Road and Mockingbird Lane), a lovely, tree-shaded shopping center established in 1931.

 Snag tickets to see the NBA Mavericks or the NHL Stars play at the American Airlines Center (2500 Victory Ave.).
 After the game, party like a rock star at ritzy W Dallas Victory Hotel & Residences ' The Living Room (2440 Victory Park Ln.), or any of the other trendy bars and spots in the area.